-- Thereafter right-click on it, and select Copy as shown in the below picture.
-You can also copy it by using the shortcut CTRL + C on your keyboard.
+- After that right-click on it, and select Copy, as shown in the below picture.
+You can also copy it using the shortcut CTRL + C on your keyboard.

 Once you have copied the web page, you can paste it into your Word document.
 Right-click on your Word document and select Paste.
 Or use the shortcut CTRL + V on your keyboard to paste the link.

-Remember that you have to click ENTER or the Spacebar to make the hyperlink effective.
-It turns blue like on the right picture because Microsoft Word converts the address into a hyperlink.
+Remember to click ENTER or the Spacebar to make the hyperlink effective.
+It turns blue on the right picture because Microsoft Word converts the address into a hyperlink.

 You can also add a hyperlink to a number, symbol, word, or sentence in your document.
 If you don’t like to show an entire link, you should consider adding it to a letter or word in a sentence.
-In the next section, we will show you three different ways to add a hyperlink to a word.
+We will show you three different ways to add a hyperlink to a word in the next section.

 1. Right-click on a word to add hyperlink

-- First, you can start by selecting the word or put your mouse cursor on the word.
+- First, you can start by selecting the word or putting your mouse cursor on the word.

 - Now you have to right-click on the selected word.

 - A list shows up, where you have to select Link.
-If you did not select the word initially, it would automatically be selected after you click Link.
+If you did not select the word initially, it would automatically be selected after clicking Link.